zahidalidev/CS-Material/Next.js.md

 - This reduces the load on the origin because the computation doesn’t have to happen on each request.
 It also makes it faster for the user because the response comes from a location geographically closer to them.
 - In Next.js, since pre-rendering can be done ahead of time, CDNs are well suited to store the static result of the work - making content delivery faster.

+### The Edge
+- The Edge is a generalized concept for the fringe (or edge) of the network, closest to the user.
+CDNs could be considered part of "the Edge" because they store static content at the fringe (edge) of the network.
+- Similar to CDNs, Edge servers are distributed to multiple locations around the world.
+But unlike CDNs, which store static content, some Edge servers can run code.
+This means both caching and code execution can be done at the Edge closer to the user.
+- Pros of Edge: 1- Reduce load on a single server 2- Deliver content faster 3- Improve performance

 ## Problems with React
 - Code has to be bundled using a bundler like webpack and transformed using a compiler like Babel.